 Bruce Petty is one of Australia’s most celebrated cartoonists, and also works in animation, sculpture and etchings.
 He has worked for a number of Australian newspapers including the Daily Mirror, Australian, Time Magazine (Australia) and currently works for the Age.

 David Pope is a freelance cartoonist and illustrator for the labour movement and alternative press.
 His work regularly appears the Sun-Herald.
-David was the winner of the 2002 Stanley award for editorial/political cartoonist.
+Pope has been awarded five Stanley awards for his editorial cartoons and humorous illustrations.

 Geoff Pryor has been the editorial cartoonist for the Canberra Times for over 20 years.